ongtungduong/ongtungduong/README.md

 ## About me

-I possess an unwavering enthusiasm for continual learning and knowledge dissemination, constantly endeavoring to enhance my personal growth.
-My ambition lies in attaining proficiency as a seasoned DevOps specialist, fostering seamless cohesion and effectiveness between development and operations factions.
-Flourishing amidst innovative and demanding workplace settings, I prioritize teamwork, effective communication, and the receptive assimilation of constructive criticism.
+I'm deeply passionate about learning and sharing knowledge, always striving to grow personally and professionally.
+My goal is to become a skilled DevOps specialist, bridging the gap between development and operations seamlessly.
+I thrive in dynamic work environments, valuing teamwork, clear communication, and constructive feedback.

 [![Website](./images/otd-cover.png)](https://ongtungduong.super.site)